oatlog/oatlog/doc/report/main.typ

 === Domination

-Because of symmetries in premises, the semi-naive transformation can generate rules that are actually equivalent, and therefore duplicates are removed, similarly to what is done in Eqlog @eqlog.
+Because of symmetries in premises, the semi-naive transformation can generate rules that are actually equivalent, and therefore duplicates are removed, similarly to what is done in Eqlog
+@eqlog_algorithm.
 This is implemented using recursive backtracking, but is feasible since the queries are small.
 We call this domination because some semi-naive variants of a rule may contain the entire join result of another rule.

 === Equality modulo permutation <eqmodperm>